wmhafiz/SmartGeo2015_talk/slides/background-1.md

 #### Smartmap improves sales by 40% <!-- .element: class="fragment" -->

 note:
-Sales dept to make informed business decisions
+- We provide a solution for TM Sales dept to do Broadband Targeted marketing
+- They are able to do geospatial anaylsis such as
-- How many people in this area?
+  - How many people are in this area?
   - Where are my competitors?